KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Feedback-Article.md

 In KeyboardKit, audio and haptic feedback can be triggered with a ``KeyboardActionHandler`` or by triggering an ``AudioFeedback`` or ``HapticFeedback`` type directly.

+👑 [KeyboardKit Pro][Pro] unlocks a convenient feedback toggle view.
+Information about Pro features can be found at the end of this article.

 ## Audio feedback